 There were several complaints related to the backup camera not working also.
 This problem can only be solved by replacing the camera altogether.

 There are several complaints reported about the 2011 Subaru Outback problems related to the brakes.
-Most of these complaints are related to brake locking, electronic parking brake failure, service brakes warning light, and certain issues with hydraulic brakes.
+Most of these complaints are related to brake locking, electronic parking brake failure, service brake warning lights, and certain issues with hydraulic brakes.

 There were a few reports that have been filed that have stated the locking of brakes while driving.
 There has been a report of the locking brakes issue, which caused an accident.
 This report is one of the more severe ones that educate us about the 2011 Subaru Outback problems.

-Another one of the 2011 Subaru Outback problems has to be related to the electronic parking brakes.
+Another one of the 2011 Subaru Outback problems has been related to the electronic parking brakes.
 When the electronic pranking brakes were introduced, there were several owners who disagreed with this system.
-They believed that it can be extremely dangerous to depend upon battery-operated brakes.
+They believed that it could be extremely dangerous to depend upon battery-operated brakes.
 Any issues with the electrical system can put the life of the drivers in danger.

 The Subaru Outback is one of the most reliable vehicles in the market.
 Irrespective of that fact, the Outback comes with its fair share of problems.
 Subaru enthusiasts are extremely loyal to the brand.
 The cars that they buy stay in the family for years and years.
 The Outback is extremely fun to drive and an iconic machine.
 This is why there is a good chance that a lot of Subaru Outback owners shared some common complaints.